Fort Miami (Indiana): French control (1715-1760)

-By 1715, English fur traders had made their way to the area and set to establish strongholds along the Wabash and Maumee river valleys.
-The English of the Carolinas pursued attempts to gain an alliance with the Miamis and pit them against the French who had founded the trading post at Kekionga a decade prior.
-Facing pressure, the colonial French government and Vincennes devised a plan to relocate the Miamis from the headwaters of the Maumee to the center of the St. Joseph River near present-day South Bend, Indiana.
-However, Vincennes, whom was popular with the Miami, would soon die destroying any possibility of what had originally been a plausible plan.
-The Miami refused to abandon their village and move farther West away from the scheming British traders, so Governor Philippe de Rigaud Vaudreuil authorized Captain Dubuisson to build a strong fort to protect the trade routes of New France, which would be completed in 1722.
+By 1715, British fur traders had made their way to the area and set to establish strongholds along the Wabash and Maumee river valleys.
+British colonists in the Carolinas pursued attempts to gain an alliance with the Miamis and pit them against the French who had founded the trading post at Kekionga a decade prior.
+Facing pressure, the French colonial government and Vincennes devised a plan to relocate the Miamis from the headwaters of the Maumee to the center of the St. Joseph River near present-day South Bend, Indiana.
+However, Vincennes, who was popular with the Miami, would soon die destroying any possibility of what had originally been a plausible plan.
+The Miami refused to abandon their village and move farther west away from British traders, so Governor Philippe de Rigaud Vaudreuil authorized Captain Dubuisson to build a strong fort to protect the trade routes of New France, which would be completed in 1722.

 In a report to the Council of the Marine, de Vaudreuil stated:

 The log fort Fort Miami which he Dubuisson had build is the finest in the upper country.
 It is a strong fort and safe from the savages.
 This post which is of considerable worth ought to have a missionary.
 One could be sent there in 1724 if next year the council will send the four Jesuits which I ask.

 It is unlikely that this requested priest was ever sent.

 The recognized value of the fort was two-fold; Its location on the portage and confluence, which Little Turtle once described as the "glorious gate", allowed it to serve as a natural gateway to the trade route, thus allowing for a stronghold on the lucrative fur trade, while its embedment within the ally village of Kekionga offered protection from hostile tribes.
 The French soon militarized the post and garrisoned it with 20 to 30 soldiers.
-The fort paid off and the French were able to maintain a strong influence on the region, particularly due to its role in the fur trade and successful act as a counterbalance to the English intrigue.
-This period led until 1747, when English-allied Huron warriors under Chief Nicholas found it undermanned—the commandant, Ensign Douville, and most of the soldiers were away at Fort Detroit.
+The fort paid off and the French were able to maintain a strong influence on the region, particularly due to its role in the fur trade and successful act as a counterbalance to British colonists.
+This period led until 1747, when British-allied Huron warriors under Chief Nicholas found it undermanned—the commandant, Ensign Douville, and most of the soldiers were away at Fort Detroit.
 The fort was sacked and burned to the ground.